CeMM Principal Investigator

 Aging is associated with conditions that impair quality of life, and represents one of the biggest current challenges in science.
 We hypothesize that previously unappreciated patterns of tissue organization may be related with either the origin or manifestation of loss of cell identity and tissue integrity associated with aging.
 Such patterns may not be randomly organized in the scale of human organs but may arise in particular spatial contexts related for example to the proximity to anatomical structures, extracellular matrix composition, or local patterns in metabolic activity, that cause inflammation, cellular senescence, and loss of tissue integrity characteristic of the aging process.
 We aim to understand the relationships between tissue integrity, aging, and disease onset, in order to propose interventions that can delay or stop the aging process, prevent disease onset, and expand the lifespan of individuals.

 André Rendeiro is a Principal Investigator at CeMM since June 2022.
-He leads a group studying how cells interact to generate complex physiology in the human body, and how this changes over the lifespan of individuals and give rise to disease.
-To do that, his group develops computational methods for the analysis of spatial data (spatial transcriptomics, highly multiplexed imaging, histopathological images), its integration with various modalities of molecular, demographic and clinical data of individuals along their lifespan.
+He leads a group studying how cells interact to generate complex physiology in the human body, and how these interactions changes over the lifespan of individuals and give rise to disease.
+To do that, his group develops computational methods for the analysis of spatial data (spatial transcriptomics, highly multiplexed imaging, histopathological images)—its integration with various modalities of molecular, demographic, and clinical data of individuals throughout their lifespan.

-Prior to starting his group, André studied in Portugal, Austria and Norway and earned his PhD in Molecular Medicine at CeMM in Vienna.
+Prior to starting his group, Rendeiro studied in Portugal, Austria, and Norway and earned his PhD in molecular medicine at CeMM in Vienna.
 During his PhD he developed methods for high-throughput cellular profiling and perturbation at single-cell resolution, applying them to leukemia, in the lab of Christoph Bock at CeMM.
-Between 2022 and 2022 he was a Postdoctoral Associate at the Institute for Precision Medicine and the Institute for Computational Biomedicine at Weill Cornell Medicine in New York.
-There he developed computational methods for the analysis of highly-multiplexed imaging that incorporate expression, morphology, micro-anatomy, and clinical covariates, in the lab of Olivier Elemento.
-He led the first tissue-level, single-cell resolution maps of lung pathology during COVID-19, and also contributed to the study of cancer, lung development and disease, as well as COVID-19 immunology.
+Between 2020 and 2022 he was a postdoctoral associate at the Institute for Precision Medicine and the Institute for Computational Biomedicine at Weill Cornell Medicine in New York.
+There, in the lab of Olivier Elemento, he developed computational methods for the analysis of highly multiplexed imaging that incorporate expression, morphology, microanatomy, and clinical covariates.
+He led efforts resulting in the first tissue-level, single-cell resolution maps of lung pathology during COVID-19 and also contributed to the study of cancer, lung development, and disease, as well as COVID-19 immunology.

 Kim J, Rustam S, Mosquera JM, Randell SH, Shaykhiev R, Rendeiro AF, Elemento O. Unsupervised discovery of tissue architecture in multiplexed imaging.
 Nat Methods.
 2022 Dec;19(12):1653-1661. (abstract)

 Rendeiro AF*, Krausgruber T*, et al. Chromatin mapping and single-cell immune profiling define the temporal dynamics of ibrutinib drug response in CLL.
-Nature Communications (2020). (abstract)
+Nat Commun.
+2020 Jan 29;11(1):577. (abstract)

 Rendeiro AF*, Schmidl C*, Strefford JC*, et al. Chromatin accessibility maps of chronic lymphocytic leukaemia identify subtype-specific epigenome signatures and transcription regulatory networks.
-Nature Communications (2016). (abstract)
+Nat Commun.
+2016 Jun 27;7:11938. (abstract)

 * joint first authorship